ethanburrell/cub-coin/whitepaper.md

 Proof of Rhythm uses a sinusoidal function to create long periods of the process being asleep, with small moments of the process becoming awake.
-There are several tradeoffs here, and some cryptonomics[correct word for this] in play.
+There are several tradeoffs here, and some cryptonomics[is this the correct word for this?] in play.
 There are some guarantees that this process must give:
 1. The elected node must have waited according to its function, in a way that is verifiable by the network.
 2. The winning node must be selected at random, so nodes running functions with different